networkit/networkit/Doc/www/features.rst

 Features and Design Goals
 =========================

+**NetworKit** is implemented as a hybrid of performance-aware code written in C++ (often parallelized using OpenMP) with an interface and additional functionality written in Python.
+More details and an illustration are provided in the `Design Details`_ Section below.
-**NetworKit** is implemented as a hybrid of high-performance code written in C++ with an interface and additional functionality written in Python.
-It is distributed as a Python package, ready to use interactively from a Python shell, which is the main usage scenario we envision.
-If you want to know more about our design goals then take a look at our `Design Details`_ Section below.
+NetworKit is distributed as a Python package, ready to use interactively from a Python shell, which is the main usage scenario we envision for domain experts.
+If you want to know more about our design goals, then take a look at our `Design Goals and Principles'_ Section below.

 The best way to get an overall picture of a network is to use the *Profiling* module.
 Take a look at the `Network Profiling`_ Section below.
 If you are only interested in a small subset of network analysis measures, it might be more convenient to compute them separately instead of using the *Profiling* module.
 Check out the `Network Analytics`_
 Section to get an overview of the most important measures NetworKit supports.

 NetworKit also comes with several `community detection algorithms`_ that reveal insights into the community structure of a network.
-To generate artificial networks with certain properties the toolkit provides several `graph generators`_.
+For the generation of synthetic networks with specific properties, the toolkit provides several `graph generators`_.

-A good introduction to NetworKit and its features is given in the following video.
+A good (albeit in some parts slightly outdated) introduction to NetworKit and its features is given in the following video.

 .. raw:: html